bilyiv/restful/readme.md

 ```

 #### Response
-You can easily return success response or throw error exception.
+You can easily return success response or throw error exception from your controller.

 ```php
     return $this->response->data($data)->send();